Acheri

 An Acheri is a spirit of a young girl in the folklore of the southern Himalayas, specifically regions around Kumaon.
 They often dwell on top of mountains during the day and come down at dusk to hold revel.
-They are not peaceful, as to come across them during a revel could to death or molestation.
+They are not peaceful, as to come across them, during a revel, could lead to death or molestation.
 They are often associated with disease, as they would cast their shadow over children to inflict them with incurable diseases.
 In their name, wearing a scarlet thread around your throat would protect you from colds and goitre.

 Folklore

 An Acheri is a spirit of a young girl (and in many accounts women) who died a violent death.
 Acheris are also referred to as "hill fairies", "Bhúts", and "hill godlings".

 It is said that they dwell during the day in the mountains or hilltops, and at dusk they descend to hold revel.
-It is often unwise to visit the places where the revels, regardless of if the Acheri are presently there or not.
+It is often unwise to visit the places where the revels, regardless of if the Acheri are present or not.
 They are also said to bring disease to children (and sometimes others) who come in contact with their shadow (Cháyá).

 According to the separate accounts of William Crooke and Edwin Thomas Atkinson, one who wears a scarlet thread around their throat would be protected from colds and goitre.
 Although some unreliable accounts state that one may wear red clothes or pearls as a form of protection, the majority of accounts point to red garments as only serving as a target for the Acheri's anger, as William Crooke claims them to have an antipathy to the color red.

 Another aspect often ascribed to the Acheri are numerous optical phenomena that present themselves on many of the nearby mountains.
 The only example provided in the lore is the shadow of a procession that includes "elephants, horses, &c.".